scottpecnik/scottpecnik.github.io/_posts/2017-09-27-getting-started-with-puppet.md

 puppet-code deploy --all --wait
 {% endhighlight %}

-*--all refers to Puppet environment, which relates to git branch name*
+*"--all" refers to Puppet environment, which relates to git branch name*

 ### Final Words of Wisdom